Joey Meneses Preview, Player Props: Nationals vs. Red Sox

 Joey Meneses At The Plate

-- Among the qualifying hitters in MLB, he ranks 28th in batting average, 83rd in on-base percentage, and 91st in slugging.
+- He ranks 27th in batting average, 72nd in on base percentage, and 88th in slugging among qualified hitters in baseball.

-- In 70.5% of his 112 games this season, Meneses has picked up at least one hit.
-He's also had 33 multi-hit games.
+- Meneses has reached base via a hit in 80 games this year (of 113 played), and had multiple hits in 34 of those games.

-- In 39 games this year (34.8%), Meneses has picked up an RBI, and in 15 of those games (13.4%) he had more than one.
-He has also driven home three or more of his team's runs in seven contests.
+- Meneses has picked up an RBI in 34.5% of his games this season, with more than one RBI in 13.3% of his games.
+He has also produced three or more runs in seven contests.

-- He has scored a run in 44 games this season, with multiple runs nine times.
+- He has scored in 45 of 113 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.